You have already added 0 works in your ORCID record related to the merged Research product.

 Sea turtles are an iconic group of marine megafauna that have been exposed to multiple anthropogenic threats across their different life stages, especially in the past decades.
 This has resulted in population declines, and consequently many sea turtle populations are now classified as threatened or endangered globally.
 Although some populations of sea turtles worldwide are showing early signs of recovery, many still face fundamental threats.
 This is problematic since sea turtles have important ecological roles.
 To encourage informed conservation planning and direct future research, we surveyed experts to identify the key contemporary threats (climate change, direct take, fisheries, pollution, disease, predation, and coastal and marine development) faced by sea turtles.
 Using the survey results and current literature, we also outline knowledge gaps in our understanding of the impact of these threats and how targeted future research, often involving emerging technologies, could close those gaps.

-- The Ohio State University United States
+- Duke University United States

-570, Marine turtles, Botany, Fisheries, 551, Pollution, 333, Environmental sciences, [SDV] Life Sciences [q-bio], Biological sciences, Illegal take, QL1-991, Natural Resources and Conservation, QK1-989, Coastal development, Climate change, Disease, Conserve and sustainably use the oceans, seas and marine resources for sustainable development, Zoology, Environmental Sciences, Marine development, Environmental Monitoring
+570, Marine turtles, Fisheries, 551, 333, Illegal take, Natural Resources and Conservation, Climate change, Disease, Conserve and sustainably use the oceans, seas and marine resources for sustainable development, Botany, Pollution, Environmental sciences, [SDV] Life Sciences [q-bio], Biological sciences, QL1-991, QK1-989, Coastal development, Zoology, Environmental Sciences, Marine development, Environmental Monitoring

-570, Marine turtles, Botany, Fisheries, 551, Pollution, 333, Environmental sciences, [SDV] Life Sciences [q-bio], Biological sciences, Illegal take, QL1-991, Natural Resources and Conservation, QK1-989, Coastal development, Climate change, Disease, Conserve and sustainably use the oceans, seas and marine resources for sustainable development, Zoology, Environmental Sciences, Marine development, Environmental Monitoring
+570, Marine turtles, Fisheries, 551, 333, Illegal take, Natural Resources and Conservation, Climate change, Disease, Conserve and sustainably use the oceans, seas and marine resources for sustainable development, Botany, Pollution, Environmental sciences, [SDV] Life Sciences [q-bio], Biological sciences, QL1-991, QK1-989, Coastal development, Zoology, Environmental Sciences, Marine development, Environmental Monitoring